 YOU – Defined

 Great Tao Philosopher Alan Watts mentioned that – if you would like to define yourself then it’s like trying to bite your own teeth.
 Yes, it’s impossible to know everything about yourself.
-But by exploring and ruminating about your past actions, behaviours, experiences and feedbacks, you can get to a point where you would see that there are half a dozen of things which make you happy and another half a dozen put yourself off-track.
+But by exploring and ruminating about your past actions, behaviours, experiences and feedback, you can get to a point where you would see that there are half a dozen of things which make you happy and another half a dozen put yourself off-track.

 In this section, we will explore these half a dozen things which have the power to turn you on or off.